 - During a Surgery.
 Sometimes a medical professional makes a mistake that results in the patient losing their life.
-Medical malpractice extends beyond surgeries and can include failing to diagnose or treat someone’s illness or injury in time and they lose their life, where another doctor would have been able to identify the symptoms and treat accordingly.
+Medical malpractice extends beyond surgeries and can include failing to diagnose or treat someone’s illness or injury in time and they lose their life, whereas another doctor would have been able to identify the symptoms and treat accordingly.

 - On Another Person’s Property.
 If the death happened on another person’s property whether it was a business like a hotel, casino, resort, or at their home, you may be able to sue if the incident was caused by the property owner’s negligence.
 These cases belong to an area of law called premises liability.

 - Product Liability.
 Defective products from poor manufacturing or an issue with instructions could cause a potential danger.
 Some products may not have the correct directions or product warnings on the packaging.